pivotal-cf/docs-phd-ds/data_service.md

 	$ cf delete-service phd1

-	Are you sure you want to delete the service phd1 ? y Deleting service phd1 in org pivotalrocks / space staging as admin...
+	Are you sure you want to delete the service phd1 ? y Deleting service phd1 in org pivotalorg / space staging as admin...
 	OK

     </pre>